Inventory

 To create a manifest, you only need to include the location_id

-and specify the inventory items that you want to add.
+and specify the inventory items or parcels that you want to add.
+Parcel contents may be unknown, and may contain serialized inventory.

 Example